 We are here to help you answer your questions and to use our print and electronic resources to find the information you need.
-Librarians can assist you in person, on the phone, through e-mail, and by using the virtual reference chat program.
+Librarians can assist you in person, on the phone, and through e-mail.

 Ask a Question

 The Reference Department is located on the second floor of the library and is staffed during library hours.

 The Reference Department can be reached by phone during normal business hours by calling the library at 978.468.5577 ext.19

 You can email your question to Sarah Lauderdale, Head of the Reference Department by sending your question to email@example.com.
 It may take up to 48 hours for a response.

 Nine computers with access to the library catalog, the Internet, Microsoft Word and Excel are available for public use on the second floor, near the Reference Desk.
 Click here to read our Computer Use Policy.
 The library also offers wireless access to the Internet on both first and second floors.
 For more information, please see our Wireless Network Information below.

 Your library card entitles you to access thousands of full-text magazines and newspaper articles, encyclopedia and reference book excerpts, TV and radio transcripts, e-Book collections, downloadable audio books and fiction guides.

 Online Electronic Resources – resources purchased by the state or consortium.
 Includes Overdrive (downloadable audio books), Massachusetts Newsstand, Infotrac, and much more!